jbvalle/pathfinder/README.md

 **Number Value** | **Description**
 --- | ---
-1 | Position which already has been searched `green`
-2 | Obstacles `red`
+1 | Position which already has been searched `yellow` 2 | Obstacles `red`
 3 | Goal `blue`